jorgenpt/ObjectiveMetrics/README.md

 intuitive API, and we take care of having them delivered to DeskMetrics, so that they'll show up on your dashboard.

+ObejctiveMetrics is licensed under the [simplified BSD license][license].

 Getting started
 ---------------